rygo6/RetailExample-Unity/README.md

 - More comprehensive orbiting and navigation system.
 - Ability to switch object to other 'partner objects' in order to allow more extensive variations of a product.
 - Complete overhaul of the UI.
 Current UI is purely functional and placeholder.

-This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/.